 So let’s take a look!

-10 of the Best Russian Textbooks for Beginners and Beyond
+Russian Textbooks for Beginners and Beyond

 This first book is from 1951—hear me out.
 The “Berlitz Self-Teacher” books exist in a world all their own.
 Modern textbooks can provide you more bells and whistles, of course: audio, color photographs, accompanying digital goodies.
 But just like no new food trend replaces your grandmother’s cooking, no new Russian learning book replaces the “Self-Teacher.”